malikkurosaki/malikcms/README.md

 what is new :
-1 . w3css framework support
+1 . w3css framework support.
-2 . you see wkhat your edit
+2 . you see wkhat your edit.
-3 . drag androb image
+3 . drag androb image.
-4 . upload image direcly
+4 . upload image direcly.
-5 . youtube embed support
+5 . youtube embed support.

 etc ..